kdm9/kWIP/doc/pipelines.rst

             fastqs/${srr}.fastq.gz
     done

-This creates a count-min sketch with a single table (OK, it's just a hash, :]) and a billion bins.
-This is saved, with gzip compression, to the ``*.ct.gz`` files under ``./hashes``.
-These are the direct input to ``kwip``.
+This creates a hash with a single table and a billion bins for each run.
+Hashes are saved, with gzip compression, to the ``*.ct.gz`` files under ``./hashes``.
+These hashes are the direct input to ``kwip``.
 Note that this hash is probably a bit small for this dataset, but we will go ahead anyway so this works on most modern laptops.

 Distance Calculation